top of page

 • A color form, where discusses the colors of the product being used and pictures of the product color and functionality.

-• The Notice of Acceptance, NOA, a paperwork package where states the engineered product, the installation instructions, and the functionality of it, including the engineered plans of the product.
+• The Notice of Acceptance, NOA, a paperwork package where states the engineered products are registered for installation along Florida, the installation instructions, and the functionality of it, including the engineered plans of the product, and wind category resistance.

-• All our product updated NOAs, are found scrolling down on the product brands.
+• All our product updated NOAs, are found scrolling down to the website footer on the product brands.

 • We will request any documents and signatures from the owner(s) if the association requests them.